asdfff711/todo_markdown/Part 1 - Setting up.md

 What is a virtual environment?
 A virtual environment, is an isolated environment or work place you can set up for your python projects.
 In this environment, you can install different python modules and dependencies and not have to worry about it affecting any other modules or dependencies on the outside.

+We will need to run the commands seen below in a terminal in the directory we intend to have our project.

 For more information: https://realpython.com/python-virtual-environments-a-primer/

 ### Linux / Ubuntu

 Sometimes in a Ubuntu Linux system, the standard venv package is not installed by default.

 To add it to your system, install the python3-venv package as follows:

 `$ sudo apt-get install python3-venv`